AmitVasava/parking-lot-web-v2/docs/STATE.md

-# Parking Lot – State Model (Phase A)
+# Parking Lot – State Model (Phase A – Park Vehicle Only)

 ## Purpose

-This document defines the **state transitions** for the Parking Lot system.
+This document defines the **state transitions strictly required for the Park Vehicle flow**.
-It supports the already finalized **flows** and does not introduce new behavior.
+It intentionally excludes future flows (Unpark, Invoice) to keep scope minimal and safe.

-Scope is intentionally minimal.
+This file will be **extended incrementally** as new flows are validated.

 ---

-## 1. Spot State Model
+## 1. ParkingSpot State Model

 ### States